-- staff notice children's successes, however tiny and point these out explicitly; - staff congratulate children; - staff give children house points; - children are part of either the St Enodoc or Pentire team and Celebration Assemblies celebrate the total number of points gained by the two teams each week; - green cards are awarded for special achievement of any kind, for which children visit the Head of School or member of the Leadership team.
+- staff notice children's successes, however tiny and point these out explicitly; - staff congratulate children; - staff give children house points; - children are part of either the St Enodoc or Pentire team and Celebration Assemblies celebrate the total number of points gained by the two teams each week; - weekly Positive Playtimes certificates are given during Celebration Assemblies to praise examples of children demonstrating/upholding the school motto either themselves or towards others.

+- green cards are awarded for special achievement of any kind, for which children visit the Head of School or member of the Leadership team.
 Five house points are awarded.
-Children are encouraged to take the card home to share the news with their family

-Headteacher's Golden Ticket is awarded occasionally for exceptional acts of kindness, or for upholding of the school's values.
+Children are encouraged to take the card home to share the news with their family - Headteacher's Golden Ticket is awarded occasionally for exceptional acts of kindness, or for upholding of the school's values.

-The school employs a number of sanctions to ensure a safe and positive learning environment for all who attend St Minver School.
+The school employs a number of strategies to ensure a safe and positive learning environment for all who attend St Minver School.

 - The safety of the children is paramount in all situations.
 We may remove a child or the other children, having risk assessed the situation in the moment, in order to protect ALL our pupils and to support the de-escalation of a traumatised child. - We employ each deterrent appropriately to each situation and with due consideration to the individual child's chronological age and emotional development. - We expect children to actively listen during lessons.
 We support this with seating plans, with reasonable adjustments to meet the needs of individual children, such as fiddle toys or work stations with low levels of sensory input. - We expect children to try their best in all activities.
-We may ask them to redo a task if we think they are capable of better. - Some negative behaviours will automatically result in the child being given a red card see below. - A behaviour plan may be implemented and/or external support sought.
+We may ask them to redo a task if we think they are capable of better. - A behaviour plan may be implemented and/or external support sought.